 be present at all examinations.
 Non-attendance will result in a mark of zero

 being recorded.
-No make up midterms will be given.
+No make up midterm will be given.

 Homework problems and other things you should do

-- Solve as much exercises from the book as you can.
+- Solve as much exercises as you can.
 There is no better way of learning the material.